openxc/openxc-python/docs/installation.rst

 - **Cygwin in Windows**

     Install ``libusb-win32`` from the Cygwin ``setup.exe`` and the USB driver from the `vi-firmware repository`_.
-If you get the error ``Skipping USB
-    device: [Errno 88] Operation not supported or unimplemented on this platform`` when you run any of the OpenXC Python tools, make sure you **do not** have the ``libusb`` package installed as well - that one is explicitly not compatible.
+In order to select ``libusb-win32`` in Cygwin, you will have to uncheck "Hide obsolete packages."
+If you get the error ``Skipping USB device: [Errno 88] Operation not supported or unimplemented on this platform`` when you run any of the OpenXC Python tools, make sure you **do not** have the ``libusb`` package installed as well - that one is explicitly not compatible.

 .. _`vi-firmware repository`: https://github.com/openxc/vi-windows-driver